kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 The top most toolbar of Ivette provides you quick access to Tab Views.
 Right-clicking on tabs allow you to restore initial view layout or close tabs.
-When restoring a _View_ to its initial layout, the extra components you may have added to the laboratory are docked into the status-bar for quick access.
+When restoring a _View_ to its initial layout, the extra components you may have added to the laboratory are docked into the status bar for quick access.

-On the left of _View Tabs_ the tool-bar offers the following buttons:
+On the left of _View Tabs_ the toolbar offers the following buttons:

 - [icon-sidebar] to show/hide the sidebar;
 - [icon-media.play] start the Frama-C session;